ghostwond3r/Self-Way/Guide/SEC_Legion.md

 As long as you follow common sense like;

-- never do anything hacking related outside of your hacking environment
+1. never do anything hacking related outside of your hacking environment

-- never do any of your normal computer usage inside your hacking environment
+2. never do any of your normal computer usage inside your hacking environment

-- never mention any information about your real life when talking with other hackers
+3. never mention any information about your real life when talking with other hackers

-- never brag about your illegal hacking exploits to friends in real life
+4. never brag about your illegal hacking exploits to friends in real life

 If you follow these rules, then you can pretty much do whatever you want with no fear of being in such situations you dont want.

+Always keep in mind that you dont know who is behind the screen;
+- wearing the picture of Anonymous does not mean the person is trustable.
+NEVER.

+Dont share ;
+- image & video without removing metadata > https://www.verexif.com/en/
+- screenshot of your computer or phone where we see the actual time zone

 </br>